-Perfecting the art of interior design is made all the more challenging by the fact that no two rooms are ever truly the same.
-Although, this statement can be brought into question when we consider high rise buildings or hotels (where the planned layout of each room is more or less identical), it is the unique way in which the room reacts to light, its surroundings and the views, plus, of course, the end-user, that create a marked difference.
+Consistently perfecting the art of interior design is made all the more challenging by the fact that no two rooms are ever truly the same.
+Although, this statement can be brought into question when we consider high rise buildings or hotels (at least where the planned layout of each room is more or less identical), it is the unique way in which the room reacts to light, its surroundings and the views, plus of course the end-user, that create a marked difference.

-The following five practices, however, are enduring approaches that, when combined, contribute to an interior that is able to flourish – whether the room is a small third bedroom or a large exhibition space.
-These are five approaches to accomplishing interior design excellence, adopted by BSBG:
+The following five practices are enduring approaches that, when combined, contribute to an interior that is able to flourish – whether the room is a small third bedroom or a large exhibition space.
+These are five approaches to accomplishing interior design excellence, adopted by BSBG…

 VIOLET – “Robust deep purples are reminiscent of rich textured fabrics and the robes of royalty; regal shades for opulent living.
 Subtle, nocturnal tones bridge the gap between this colour family and warm neutrals… Warm shadows and deep ombre.”

 Whilst each room should adhere to a theme, variation is important from room to room, giving a sense of purpose to each space, and to evoke different feelings within the occupant as they move through the building.
 Colours, patterns and shapes should differentiate each space, and yet there should also be a sense of unity, as the disparate nature of variety and unity when combined with distinction create a harmony unique to the overall development.
 This brings us to unity…GREENS – “Botanical shades, respectful of the cycles of nature; from bud, to shoot and leaf.
 Healing greens are reminiscent of aloe and herbs, soothing both the mind and the eyes… A spiritual refreshment for all the senses.”